isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 ### Instructions for the use of the Category (III) Travel History Checklist

 <p style="line-height:1.35; font-size:18px;">This checklist is for individuals entering Singapore <b>before 21 Feb 2022, 2359h</b> via the Returning Singapore Citizens/Permanent Residents Lane or have obtained an Entry Approval issued under the Familial Ties Lane, or Student’s Pass Holder Lane.
-Travellers must not have not visited any Category (IV) countries/regions in the past 14 days or transited in such countries/regions for more than 24 hours, otherwise Category (IV) measures will apply. </p>
+Travellers must not have not visited any <a href="/shn-and-swab-summary" target="_blank">Category (IV) countries/regions</a> in the past 14 days or transited in such countries/regions for more than 24 hours, otherwise Category (IV) measures will apply. </p>

 <p style="font-size:18px; line-height:1.35;"><span style="color:red; font-size:28px;">&#9888;&nbsp;</span> Travellers arriving <b>from 21 Feb 2022, 2359h</b> via the lanes mentioned above should refer to the <a href="/travel-checklist/" target="_blank">Category (II)/(III)</a> Checklist instead.</p>
 <p style="line-height:1.35; font-size:18px;">Travellers may print out this page and indicate with a "&#9745;" in the box (&#9744;) for completed activities.</p>

 ### Stage 1: Pre-Departure for Singapore